-The CDC website does not list men who have sex with men as being at risk for IMD and in need of a vaccine.
+The as being at risk for IMD and in need of a vaccine.
 It does say that anyone who might have been exposed to meningitis during an outbreak should get vaccinated.

 Vaccination is not 100 percent effective, particularly in people with HIV.
 Of the four total IMD cases in New York City among men who have sex with men, two had received the recommended two doses of the MCV4 vaccine.